teniiif/raspberrypi-traffic-lights/README.md

 # Raspberry Pi Traffic Lights
 ## Overview

 The traffic light follows the sequence for a steady traffic light and allows for a pedestrian crosswalk.
 The light remains steady until "someone" pushes the button.
 After which, the green light changes to yellow for 5 seconds as with most traffic lights and then changes to red for 15 seconds.
-During hwich, the pedestrian should have crossed the road safely and then the light turns green again.
+During which, the pedestrian should have crossed the road safely and then the light turns green again.

 ## Materials Used
 * Raspberry Pi